garrandall/popular-music-data/tracks/differences-ginuwine.md

 I'm addicted to your love, baby, yeah...

 My whole life has changed (Oh, yes, I am)
-Since you came in, I knew back then (Ooh)
+Since you came in, I knew back then (Oh)
 You were that special one (You were that very, very special one)
 I'm so in love (You were that very, very special one),